sacmwg/draft-ietf-sacm-coswid/draft-ietf-sacm-coswid.md

 A signed CoSWID tag (see {{coswid-cose}}) whose signature has been validated can be relied upon to be unchanged since it was signed.
 By contrast, the data contained in unsigned tags can be altered by any user or process with write-access to the tag.
 To support signature validation, there is the need associate the right key with the software provider or party originating the signature.
 This operation is application specific and needs to be addressed by the application or a user of the application; a specific approach for which is out-of-scope for this document.

 When an authoritative tag is signed, the originator of the signature can be verified.
 A trustworthy association between the signature and the originator of the signature can be established via trust anchors.
 A certification path between a trust anchor and a certificate including a public key enabling the validation of a tag signature can realize the assessment of trustworthiness of an authoritative tag.
 Verifying that the software provider is the signer is a different matter.
-This requires an association between the signature and the tag's entity item associated corresponding to the software provider.
+This requires an association between the signature and the tag's entity item corresponding to the software provider.
 No mechanism is defined in this draft to make this association; therefore, this association will need to be handled by local policy.

 Loss of control of signing credentials used to sign CoSWID tags would create doubt about the authenticity and integrity of any CoSWID tags signed using the compromised keys.
 In such cases, the legitimate tag signer (namely, the software provider for an authoritative CoSWID tag) can employ uncompromised signing credentials to create a new signature on the original tag.
 The tag version number would not be incremented since the tag itself was not modified.
 Consumers of CoSWID tags would need to validate the tag using the new credentials and would also need to revoke certificates associated with the compromised credentials to avoid validating tags signed with them.
 The process for doing this is beyond the scope of this specification.